ethereum/EIPs/EIPS/eip-draft_grant_standard.md

 ```

 #### approveRefund
-OPTIONAL: If refunds permitted, approve refunding a portion of the contract's available balance.
+OPTIONAL: If refunds are permitted, approve refunding a portion of the contract's available balance.

 OPTIONAL ARG: If `grantee` address specified, reduce `Grantee`'s  `targetFunding`.
 ```